FMCG Forecasting - Forecasting for Promotions

-Forecasting for fast moving consumer packaged goods has all the usual challenges of demand forecasting, but is characterised most of all by the high impact of promotions carried out by companies and their competitors.
-Frequent promotional activity complicates the already difficult tasks of historical data cleansing and seasonal analysis Then there is the task of estimating and integrating the effect of future promotions into the forecast.
+Forecasting for fast moving consumer goods has all the usual challenges of demand forecasting, but is particularly influenced by the high impact of promotions.
+Frequent promotional activity complicates the already difficult tasks of historical data cleansing and seasonal analysis, then there is the task of estimating the effect of future promotions and integrating them into the forecast.

 As in any company a choice has to be made regarding the time bucket to be used in forecasting.
-The dominance of promotional forecasting in FMCG, together with the likelihood of needing to integrate weekly customer forecasts into the process, tends to weigh somewhat towards weekly forecasting.
-A slight downside to this is that, with weekly forecasting, the seasonal analysis becomes more difficult and may need special attention.
+The dominance of promotional forecasting in FMCG, together with the likelihood of needing to integrate weekly customer forecasts, tends to tip the balance somewhat in favour of weekly rather than monthly forecasting.
+A slight downside to this is that the important matter of seasonal analysis becomes more difficult and may need special attention.

-Forecast Solutions has successfully created forecasting solutions in Excel for FMCG, including a neat and convenient method for dealing with historical and forecast promotions.
-If you need a large scale and / or multi-level solution we can offer a very good choice of packaged software or help with a software selection process.
+We have successfully created forecasting solutions in Excel for some small FMCG businesses, including a neat and convenient method for dealing with historical and forecast promotions.
+When the scale and complexity of the forecasting task for consumer products suggests that specialised forecasting software may be necessary, Forecast Solutions can recommend a particular packaged solution or help in a software selection process.

 What the FMCG forecaster often benefits from is a wide range of information including EPOS data and continuous market research information, so a further challenge is to make the best use of all the rich data available.

 Forecast Solutions can help with all of these considerations.
-For further details of our consulting and training services please use the links to the left.
+For further details of our consulting and training services please use the links above left or click here.